- 16 years of age or older

 Applicants entering the United States on a visitor's visa and who had intended to enroll in a school for the purpose of learning English before they departed from their country, may apply for Change of Status by completing the appropriate documents and submitting evidence of financial stability to the Institute in a timely manner.
 The Institute will then submit the documents to the United States Citizenship and Immigration Services on behalf of the applicant for evaluation and determination.
 Students may also apply for Practical Training after successfully completing any program that includes technical training and skills.

 PLEASE NOTE CAREFULLY.
-It must be understood that the Institute does NOT grant Change of Status or Practical Training approval to any non-immigrant alien student.
-The United States Citizenship and Immigration Services make all decisions and determination on applicants who apply for Change of Status and/or Practical Training.
+It must be understood that the Institute does NOT grant Change of Status approval to any non-immigrant alien student.
+The United States Citizenship and Immigration Services make all decisions and determination on applicants who apply for Change of Status.

 - There is a one-time non-refundable registration fee for each program/course that the student is enrolled in.